UoB-COMSM0166/2025-group-30/README.md

 To ensure a balance between functionality and usability during the game development process, we chose to combine both qualitative and quantitative evaluation methods.
 Qualitative analysis helped us identify issues within the game, while quantitative evaluation provided insights into user perceptions, guiding us to iteratively improve the design.

 ## Qualitative Evaluation - Heuristic Evaluation
 Heuristic Evaluation examines user interfaces based on Nielsen's ten usability principles.
 By systematically reviewing every screen of our game, we identified several usability issues.
 Every issue was evaluated across three dimensions (Frequency, Impact, and Persistence) to obtain an overall severity score.
-The results in the order of descending severity are shown in the following table:
+The results are shown in the following table in descending order of severity :
 <p align="center">
     <i>Table 5: Heuristic Evaluation Table</i>
 </p>